HomeBoss is a software project adapted from the AddressBook-Level3 project created by the SE-EDU initiative.

 Prerequisites: There are existing Customer and Delivery Data files with existing stored Customers and Deliveries.

-Test Case: Close the application and delete addressbook.json
+Test Case: Close the application and delete addressbook.json.

-Expected: Upon the next application start and login, a new addressbook.json
+Expected: Upon the next application start and login, a new addressbook.json is created and

-is cleared.
+deliverybook.json is cleared.

-Test Case: Close the application and delete addressbook.json
+Test Case: Close the application and delete addressbook.json.

-Test Case: Close the application and edit addressbook.json
+Test Case: Close the application and edit addressbook.json by changing the name of the first Customer

-to John_Doe
+to John_Doe.

-Expected: Upon the next application start and login, addressbook.json
+Expected: Upon the next application start and login, addressbook.json and

-is cleared.
+deliverybook.json is cleared.

-Test Case: Close the application and edit deliverybook.json
+Test Case: Close the application and edit deliverybook.json by changing the name of the first Delivery

-to Chocolate_Cake
+to Chocolate_Cake.

 This project was moderately challenging as we had to deal with a large existing code base.
 It took us some time to understand how the different components interact with each other.
 Furthermore, our team was not familiar with frameworks such as JavaFX prior to this, and we had to learn how to use it.

-, and irrelevant
+Person into Customer, and irrelevant

-classes such as Tag
+classes such as Tag has to be removed.BookStorageWithReference

-class that accepts two type parameters to be created.PersonListPanel
+class that accepts two type parameters to be created.PersonListPanel to ListPanel PersonListPanel was designed to contain a list of Person.
+However, as we decided to display both

 accommodate both types of entities.